remote-android/redroid-modules/README.md

 # ashmem_linux           16384  23

 # we can also check like this
-cat /proc/filesystems | grep binder # output should like: nodev	binder cat /proc/misc | grep ashmem # output should like: 56 ashmem
+grep binder /proc/filesystems # output should like: nodev	binder grep ashmem /proc/misc # output should like: 56 ashmem
 ```
-Please refer the related docs if you want to sign these kernel modules.
+*Please refer the related docs if you want to sign these kernel modules.*

 ## DKMS
 DKMS can help to automatically build and deploy kernel modules if kernel upgraded.